 Upper Shadow: The upper shadow is an area of a bullish candlestick which is connected by the high and close.

-Lower Candle: The lower shadow is an area of a bearish candlestick which is connected by the low and open.
+Lower Shadow: The lower shadow is an area of a bearish candlestick which is connected by the low and open.

 Real Body: The Real Body is the central part of the candlestick which is in between the open and close.